MINOR SALIVARY GLAND BIOPSY

 A pathologist looks at the sample under a microscope and finds collections (foci) of inflammatory cells that cluster around ductal cells in the salivary gland.
 A “focus score” is then assigned based on the number of foci (clusters) seen per 4 square mm in a particular sample.

 A focus score of 1 or higher is positive (4).
-A focus score of 1 is considered positive, just like a focus score of 4 is positive.
-A positive test usually correlates with dryness.
+Therefore, a focus score of 1 is considered positive, just like a focus score of 4 is positive.
+A positive test usually, but not always, correlates with dryness.
 The MSGB may be negative early on, especially when oral sicca lags behind other symptoms (20).
 A positive MSGB in a patient with clinical Sjogren's features is usually considered a firm diagnosis.

-While a positive MSGB usually indicates Sjogren’s, false-positive test results are occasionally seen with Hepatitis C, HIV, graft-versus-host disease, smokers, and in some healthy controls (19).
+While a positive MSGB usually indicates Sjogren’s, false-positive test results are occasionally seen with Hepatitis C, HIV, post acute Covid infection, graft-versus-host disease, smokers, and in some healthy controls (19).

 -